 It is my intention to publish every month, or at worst, every two months.
 Hope you enjoy OBIR!

-OBIR Magazine devoted to presenting the absurd literary taste of R. Graeme Cameron.
+This site is devoted to presenting the absurd literary productions of R. Graeme Cameron.

 Note: Originally this site was home to my book and magazine review zine “OBIR Magazine” which became redundant when I switched to writing reviews for my column in Amazing Stories (online) Magazine.

 Herein you will find comments on the novel I am writing plus be able to download my personal fanzine “Great Galloping Ghu!”
 (I am still working on the first issue.)

 GGG will feature assorted articles on SF movies, books and personal experiences, mostly of a nostalgic nature, plus excerpts from a journal I kept as a 15-year-old SF nerd in 1967, plus excerpts of a trip exploring the ancient ruins of Mexico, Guatemala, and Honduras I made in 1981.